How to set up an email campaign

 - Sender email address

-- The type of editor to use (Classic editor or Visual editor)
+- Editor type (Classic editor or Visual editor)

-You have two possibilities to edit your emails: A classic editor to write a simple email, and a new visual editor with additional features to improve your email's style and layout.
+You have two options to edit your emails: A classic editor to write a simple email, and a new visual editor with additional features to improve your email's style and layout.

 1. Classic editor